BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Weight-Painting-Armor.md

 - Select the `Average` tool
 ![49_average_tool.png](/weight_painting_armor_tutorial/49_average_tool.png)

-- Apply the average tool on the belt buckle area for all the bones that affect it.
+- Apply the average tool on the area you want to stay stiff for all the bones that affect it.
 ![50_average1.gif](/weight_painting_armor_tutorial/50_average1.gif)
 ![51_average2.gif](/weight_painting_armor_tutorial/51_average2.gif)